Tiktok Green Goddess Salad (or dip) is one of the most versatile recipes from the platform in the past year.

 Why is it called “Green Goddess”?

-While the original Goddess dressing recipes often include mayo and even anchovy fillets (or anchovy paste) the recipe has evolved to mainly include fresh herbs from the garden.
+While the original Goddess dressing recipes often included mayo and anchovy fillets (or anchovy paste), the recipe has evolved to mainly include fresh herbs from the garden.

-There are several main grocery store brands that also put out bottles of Green Goddess.
+Several main grocery store brands also put out bottles of Green Goddess.

 Was it actually good?

 YES!
-We found this viral TikTok recipe was worth the make.
+We found this viral TikTok recipe worth making.

 That being said, the vegetables and light herb dressing make this recipe also great as an appetizer dip or filler.
 Scoop up with homemade tortilla chips, pita chips, or corn chips, or add as a topping to a hamburger or in a tortilla wrap.